Actindo-AG/Documentation/Core1Platform/MFA/Operation/01_U2FLogin.md

 [!!Core1 Platform](Core1Platform)

-# Login with U2F
+# Log in via U2F

 After U2F has been configured for your Actindo account, you will use U2F from your next login to your Actindo account on.

 #### Prerequisites

-- U2F has been configured for your account, see [User-side setup](/Core1Platform/MFA/Integration/01_UserSetupActindo.md) and [Administrator-side setup](/Core1Platform/MFA/Integration/02_AdminSetupActindo.md).
+- U2F has been configured for your account, see [Set up U2F from the user side](/Core1Platform/MFA/Integration/01_UserSetupActindo.md) and [Set up U2F from the administrator side](/Core1Platform/MFA/Integration/02_AdminSetupActindo.md).
 - You possess a *YubiKey*.

 #### Procedure